joopixel1/Smart-HVAC-Project/README.md

-# Smart HVAC project skeleton
+# Smart HVAC project

-Skeleton code to be used for CPR E 287X labs and final project.
+Skeleton code for the CPR E 287 smart HVAC project.

+To run on desktop Python, set node_type to NODE_TYPE_SIMULATED in node_config.py.

+Use deploy.sh to deploy to hardware nodes.